Notify me

 . . . have a fractal dimension, which means they can be seen as a line which is so complex that it starts to fill a two-dimensional plane, so their dimension is somewhere between a one-dimensional line and a two-dimensional plane.
 All fractals (see below) have a fractional dimension rather than one with a whole number (integer).

 Geometric abstraction, a significant movement in modern art, focuses on creating compositions using precise geometric shapes, lines, and forms devoid of representational or figurative elements.
-Artists within this movement seek to emphasize pure form, color, and spatial relationships, often employing mathematical precision and strict geometric arrangements in their artworks.
+Artists within this movement seek to emphasize pure form, colour, and spatial relationships, often employing mathematical precision and strict geometric arrangements in their artworks.
 For example:

 Kazimir Malevich: